bskinn/sphobjinv/doc/source/index.rst

 :doc:`command-line script <cli/index>` and as a
 :doc:`Python package <api_usage>`.

-Installing the optional dependency |python-Levenshtein|_ substantially accelerates the the "suggest" functionality; see :doc:`here <levenshtein>` for more information.
+The optional dependency |python-Levenshtein|_ for accelerating the "suggest" functionality is no longer available due to a licensing conflict, and has been deprecated.
+See :doc:`here <levenshtein>` for more information.

 The project source repository is on GitHub: `bskinn/sphobjinv